uodatascience/ML-CrashCourse/docs/01-What_is_Machine_Learning.md

 3) Multiple models, or units of models, are combined so increase the generality of the functions that can be estimated.

+4) Models are tested by their ability to generalize to novel data, or by 'cross-validation'

 ## Common ML Algorithms

 Good god there are so many.
 The folks that put together scikit-learn for Python made this flowchart that gives a very high-level overview of the major types

 ![](files/ml_map.png)

+### **Decision Trees**

-* **Decision Trees** - For this I defer to this lovely presentation: http://www.r2d3.us/visual-intro-to-machine-learning-part-1/
+For this I defer to this lovely presentation: http://www.r2d3.us/visual-intro-to-machine-learning-part-1/

-* **Support Vector Machines** - In the simplest example, we learn some line, plane, or hyperplane that best separates classes.
+### **Support Vector Machines**

+In the simplest example, we learn some line, plane, or hyperplane that best separates classes.

 ![H1 does not separate the classes.
 H2 does, but only with a small margin.
 H3 separates them with the maximum margin.](files/svn_planes.png)

-* **Artificial Neural Networks** - Models are composed of neurons, arranged in layers, with particular connectivity between (or within) layers.
+### **Artificial Neural Networks**

+Models are composed of neurons, arranged in layers, with particular connectivity between (or within) layers.
 Neurons can be arbitrarily complex, from the simplest weight-only neuron to the hypercomplex LSTM neurons.
 Models also get their power from their architecture, as exemplified convolutional neural networks.

 ![A neuron.
 Outputs are computed by multiplying inputs by trained weights, summing them, and passing that sum to some typically nonlinear function. http://www.theprojectspot.com/tutorial-post/introduction-to-artificial-neural-networks-part-1/7](files/an.jpg)